nikop/steam-help/faqs/Dota 2 - Performance Issues, Crashes, or Failures When Launching.md

 **For Linux computers:**

-[section style=note] ### Note:
+  ### Note:
-Steam for Linux is currently only supported on Ubuntu 12.04/12.10 with Unity, Gnome, or KDE desktops.[/section]
+Steam for Linux is currently only supported on Ubuntu 12.04/12.10 with Unity, Gnome, or KDE desktops.

 * Exit Steam and go to your Home folder.
 * Press CTRL+H to reveal any hidden folders.